ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
 - na_ontap_autosupport_invoke: when using ZAPI and name is not given, send autosupport message to all nodes in the cluster.
+- na_ontap_cg_snapshot: properly states it does not support check_mode
 - na_ontap_cluster_ha: supports check_mode.
 - na_ontap_disks: support check_mode.
 - na_ontap_fcp: supports check_mode.